Thanks, I Guess?

 Care from strangers > “care” from parents.

 Today I tried to use Sora to create an image showing how it feels trying to meet expectations as a woman in today’s society.
-It’s not perfect, but I think it gets the point across.
+It’s not perfect, but neither are we realistically.

 Injections, plastic surgery, plenty of makeup, great hair of course… you get the idea.